 This finding tends to demonstrate that investors took a positive view of the public tender offer.
-As a result, SORGEM's calculations are based on levels of multiples that are inflated by the impact of the announcement, which makes it questionable to use them from a methodological point of view to assess the Offer price.
+As a result, SORGEM's calculations are based on levels of multiples that are inflated by the impact of

 Likewise, it is worth noting that SORGEM did not conduct a separate valuation of the IBM contracts owing to the limited amount of publicly available information for such an approach.
 In its peer comparison, that leads to an overvaluation of the IBM contracts in SORGEM's analysis since ALTEN's and AKKA's multiples are applied to the EBIT margin, without factoring in the capex required for these contracts or their finite economic life.